 The problem until 2009 was that there weren’t any secure electronic point-of-sales solutions on the market that untrained entrepreneurs could pick up and use.
-Often, startups had to turn away people if they couldn’t pay by cash.
+Often, startups and marketing masterminds had to turn away people if they couldn’t pay by cash.

 Square, however, set out to change all that.
 With new wireless technologies and payment software, there was no fundamental reason why small-scale merchants could accept card payments.
 A change was needed.

 The growth of Square was extraordinary.
-By 2013, 250,000 business locations in the US and Canada used the company’s products, and by 2017, Square had total revenues of $462 billion.
+By 2013, 250,000 business locations in the US and Canada used the company’s products, and by 2017, Square had total revenues of $460 billion.

 Infographic by University of Alabama Birmingham